 - Update a Michigan Medicine user profile or reset UMICH (Level - 1) or Michigan Medicine (Level - 2) passwords.

-Think of resetting your passwords as similar to a clinician washing hands between patient encounters.
+Think of resetting your passwords as similar to a clinician washing their hands between patient encounters.
 It's simple, it's effective, and it can prevent potential problems.

 Passcodes on Mobile Devices